mdn/content/files/en-us/web/http/headers/service-worker-navigation-preload/index.md

 The HTTP **`Service-Worker-Navigation-Preload`** {{Glossary("request header")}} indicates that the request was the result of a {{domxref("Window/fetch", "fetch()")}} operation made during service worker navigation preloading.
 It allows a server to respond with a different resource than for a normal `fetch()`.

-If a different response may result from setting this header, the server must set {{HTTPHeader("Vary", "Vary: Service-Worker-Navigation-Preload")}} to ensure that different responses are cached.
+If a different response may result from setting this header, the server must include a {{HTTPHeader("Vary", "Vary: Service-Worker-Navigation-Preload")}} header in responses to ensure that different responses are cached.

 For more information see {{domxref("NavigationPreloadManager.setHeaderValue()")}} (and {{domxref("NavigationPreloadManager")}}).